Mission, Vision and Philosophy

 Environment is a complex, open system functioning in a dynamic state of change.
 The environment is both internal and external, uniquely perceived by each person, either alone or in groups, families, or communities.

-Heath is a dynamic phenomenon encompassing physical, emotional and spiritual parameters.
+Health is a dynamic phenomenon encompassing physical, emotional and spiritual parameters.
 Health is individually perceived and influenced by internal and external factors.

 Professional nursing is an art and a science with caring as the core concept.
 The role of the nurse is to facilitate optimal independent functioning of persons, alone or in groups, through the promotion, maintenance, and restoration of health.
 The professional nurse will utilize critical thinking and the nursing process to plan and implement care.